 The immediate timeline:

 The bigger question is whether Meta can catch up at all.
-The company has the most capital, the most infrastructure, and some of the highest-profile talent in AI — and it is losing to competitors with smaller teams, less spending, and better models.
+The company has massive capital, enormous infrastructure, and some of the highest-profile talent in AI — and it is losing to competitors with smaller teams and better models.

 Anthropic reached #1 on LMSYS Arena with Claude Opus 4.6 while spending a fraction of Meta’s budget.
-OpenAI’s GPT-5.4 ranks #2 despite producing revenue rather than burning capital.
-Google’s Gemini models outperform Avocado in internal benchmarks despite Google spending roughly half of what Meta plans to.
+Google’s Gemini 3.1 Pro ranks #2 and OpenAI’s GPT-5.4 ranks #3 — both producing revenue rather than burning capital.
+Google is now spending up to $185 billion on AI infrastructure in 2026, but its models outperform Avocado in internal benchmarks.

 Meta’s AI crisis isn’t about money.
 It’s about whether any amount of money, reorganization, and new leadership can close a gap that keeps widening.